Less Diverse, Less Safe: The Indirect But Pervasive Risk of Test-Time Scaling in Large Language Models: Experiments and Results

-An additional question to answer is: \textit{how well do adversarial prompts generated for a specific TTS strategy by \textsc{RefDiv} transfer across different TTS strategies?} Essentially, if adversarial strings can transfer across TTS strategies, this indicates clearly that the diversity-specific failure mode of TTS is a fundamental property of TTS frameworks, and not due to the LLM.
-To analyze this, we quantify the ASR for how \textsc{RefDiv} Best-of-$N$ (MCTS) prompt samples transfer to MCTS (Best-of-$N$) across each LLM.
+\looseness-1Clearly, while \textsc{RefDiv} works well for the white-box setting, a natural subsequent question to answer is: \textit{do adversarial prompts generated for a specific TTS strategy by \textsc{RefDiv} transfer across different TTS strategies?} Essentially, in this case the adversary is aware of the target LLM being used, but not the specific TTS strategy employed by them.
+Moreover, if adversarial strings can transfer across TTS strategies, this explicitly indicates that the diversity-specific failure mode of TTS is a fundamental property of TTS frameworks, and not arising only due to the LLM.
+To analyze this, we quantify the ASR for how \textsc{RefDiv} Best-of-$N$ (MCTS) prompt samples transfer to MCTS (Best-of-$N$) across each LLM, and vice versa.
 These results are provided in Figure \ref{fig:transfer-tts}.
 Interestingly, for Mistral-7B and Gemma3-27B the results demonstrate that our adversarial stress test strings crafted for one TTS strategy remain similarly effective for the other.
 However, for Qwen3-8B and Llama3.1-8B, transferability from Best-of-$N$ $\rightarrow$ MCTS is notably higher than the transferability from MCTS $\rightarrow$ Best-of-$N$.